jaebungs/portfolio-website/README.md

 I am enjoying this journey and hoping to continue with talented people.

 This site is built with CRA, SCSS and React-Spring.
+I'll make sure use ESLint for next project.
+It was super useful.

 ### Problem
 React-spring Parallax is wrapping whole components and change to absoulte position with overflow hidden.